-9. Finally, remove the default Greek keyboard by selecting it and then clicking "Remove."
-Doing this will make things less confusing when working with Koine/Biblical Greek.
+9. Finally, remove the default Greek keyboard by selecting the three dots (...) to the right, then click "Remove."
+Doing this will make things less confusing when working with Koine/Biblical Greek since you will not be able to select the wrong Greek keyboard.